the perfect day to reflect on the burdens of Jesus Christ.

 Christ takes our burdens and gives us His.
 When we give our burdens of sin to Jesus, He gives us a “burden” of love, healing and peace.
 But He assures us that ours is the better part of the bargain.

 “For My yoke is easy, and My burden is light.”
 (Matthew 11:30 KJV).

 The “yoke” is a tool utilized by oxen to accomplish hard work.
 The yoke that Jesus would have us carry, in exchange for what we are giving Him, indicates that we cannot expect that our lives will be free of responsibility or work.
 It does mean that we are working together with Christ instead of trying to do things on our own.
 It means that we are working in a spiritually productive manner and striving to live purposeful, meaningful lives of service to God.
 It means whatever weight our burdens have is nothing compared to what we gave Jesus, and with our closeness to God the burden we do have is carried with joy and thanks.

 Before we know it, our smiles are broader, our steps are livelier, and our ability to deal with the obstacles that do come our way becomes easier, and with all of this comes a surprising eagerness and an ability to then reach out to those around us.

 “Share each other’s burdens, and in this way obey the law of Christ.”
 (Galatians 6:2 NLT).

 When we get rid of the negative burdens of sin and accept the burdens of being a responsible Christian, our lives can only change for the better.

-Think about what you are asking Christ to take from you, and then thank Him for taking it, and then thank Him for the ‘burden’ He gives you.
+Think about what you are asking Christ to take from you, and then thank Him for taking it.